ls1intum/Artemis/docs/dev/guidelines/client-tests.rst

         const clearSpy = jest.spyOn(someComponent, 'clear');
         const getNumberStub = jest.spyOn(someComponent, 'getNumber').mockReturnValue(42); // This always returns 42

+    - `Spy`: Doesn't replace any functionality but records calls
+    - `Mock`: Spy + returns a specific implementation for a certain input
+    - `Stub`: Spy + returns a default implementation independent of the input parameters.

 8. Try to make expectations as specific as possible.
 If you expect a specific result, compare to this result and do not compare to the absence of some arbitrary other value.
 This ensures that no faulty values you didn't expect can sneak in the code base without the tests failing.
 For example :code:`toBe(5)` is better than :code:`not.toBeUndefined()`, which would also pass if the value wrongly changes to 6.